google/highway/g3doc/design_philosophy.md

 a subset of this functionality on other platforms at zero cost.

 Masks are returned by comparisons and `TestBit`; they serve as the input to `IfThen*`.
 We provide conversions between masks and vector lanes.
-For clarity and safety, we use FF..FF as the definition of true.
+On targets without dedicated mask registers, we use FF..FF as the definition of true.
 To also benefit from x86 instructions that only require the sign bit of floating-point inputs to be set, we provide a special `ZeroIfNegative` function.

 ## Differences vs. [P0214R5](https://goo.gl/zKW4SA) / std::experimental::simd